 On average, just a single shower curtain can release more than 100 different chemicals, some of which can linger.
 For example, vinyl curtains off-gassing chemicals like phthalates can continue for months or years, especially when exposed to humidity and heat.

-If you’re set on sticking with a type of plastic for your liner, polyester or EVA are better bets (in that order).
+If you’re set on sticking with a type of plastic, polyester BPA-free shower curtain liners or EVA alternatives are better bets (in that order).

 Here are a few things to sing about when you’re lathering up: